Week01

 Since I’m authenticated with SSO, GitLab noticed I need to set password or personal access token.
 I don’t want to have passwords as possible as I can, so I prefer to use my existing pubkey to push and pull.
 So I copied my pubkey as like this

-When I try to clone my repository, VSCode noticed Git: Host key verification failed. so that I solved this issue by doing like this.
+When I try to clone my repository, VSCode noticed Git: Host key verification failed. so that I solved this issue by using command on Terminal.

 Finally, I successfully cloned my repository from FabCloud to my local.
-I put it inside my Dropbox directry to be able to write from anywhere and reduce the number of commit.
+I put it inside my Dropbox directory to be able to write from anywhere and reduce the number of commit.

 Static Site Generator¶